Baseball

 https://menifeepony.com/mpb/Champions

-VIP players include those who are autistic, visually impaired, mentally or emotionally challenged, have Downs Syndrome, Cerebral Palsy, or other conditions that impair mobility.
+VIP players include those who are autistic, visually impaired, mentally or emotionally challenged, have Down Syndrome, Cerebral Palsy, or other conditions that impair mobility.
 It is MPB’s goal to provide an environment that enhances the participants’ self-esteem, physical mobility, and embodies the spirit of teamwork and community.
 All players are welcome.
 Registrations for spring season are from November to January.
 Registrations for fall season are June to August.

 Redlands Baseball – Xtreme Team